-Knowledge is substantive and may be defined by an external Level 2: trade, field, or profession.
+Level 2: Knowledge is substantive and may be defined by an external trade, field, or profession.
 Situations in which it is applied vary and, as such, require breadth and depth of understanding.

-Level 3: Knowledge is abstract, conceptual, and/or complex and may be supported by a well-defined academic discipline or authoritative sources laws. ordinances. (e.g., aovernment guidelines/regulations/codes).
+Knowledge is abstract, conceptual, and/or complex and may be supported by a well-defined academic discipline or authoritative sources (e.g., laws, ordinances, government guidelines/regulations/codes).
 Situations in which it is applied may vary greatly or be novel.